SwetaShukl/Documentation/Quick Start Guide.md

 2. On the left sidebar, select **Appearance > Themes**.
 3. Choose **Add New**.
 4. Choose **Upload Theme**.
-   This displays a new page section.
+   \n This displays a new page section.
 5. Click **Choose file**.
 6. Navigate to the folder where you downloaded your Ethereal Glow theme and select the **ethereal-glow.zip** file.
 7. After choosing the file, click **Install Now**.